-The REQUESTED_INCOMPATIBLE_QOS status indicates that one or more QoS policy values that were requested were incompatible with what was offered.
+The REQUESTED_INCOMPATIBLE_QOS status indicates that one or more qos policy values that were requested by a local DataReader were incompatible with what was offered by a DataWriter.
+See Changing QoS Policies for details.
 The IDL associated with the Requested Incompatible QoS Status is listed below: